 2.5 The village of Burghill is the main component of the developed area for housing within the parish.
 Here there are housing groups intermixed with ribbon development along the main village roads.
-The houses within the village display a wide variety of styles from earlier times juxtaposed more modern houses built within the last few years.
+The houses within the village display a wide variety of styles from earlier times juxtaposed more modern with houses built within the last few years.
 There are traditional red brick dwellings and former farm buildings now converted to residential use along with the occasional timber-framed structure with brick infill.
 There are some listed buildings and the Parish Church of St Mary's is a fine example of well-maintained traditional stone built church architecture standing in an elevated position in the southern portion of the main group and a splendid centre piece of the Conservation Area.

 - 2.6 Within the village core there is modern residential development comprising medium sized detached houses and bungalows to suit a wide variety of tastes.
 These sit alongside a council housing estate of groups of terraced dwellings, and some bungalows, where some of the individual units are in private ownership.
 Overall, the village displays both a pleasant and eclectic range of village housing not untypical of any small settlement within the countryside of Herefordshire. - 2.7 The Copse Leisure Area, which is also close to the village core, is a local initiative for the village funded partly by a lottery grant.
-The land is owned the Herefordshire by Council and leased to the Copse Leisure Trust.
+The land is owned by the Herefordshire Council and leased to the Copse Leisure Trust.
 The use of the site has proved popular for local events.
 It is intended that eventually a locally funded pavilion will be built on the site for which planning permission has been granted.

 2.8 Burghill Valley Golf Club is on the fringes of the village and on the opposite side of the "C" Road from the Copse Leisure Area.
 The course comprises 18 holes over about 100 acres.
-The club house is not for the exclusive use of members, but also provides a restaurant and bar for non-members and caters for functions.
+The club house is available for use by non-members including the restaurant, and also caters for functions.